khushi-pandey-KP/Form/README.md

 # Form
-# This is a basic form createed using HTML and CSS for understanding various types of input and other concepts
+# This is a basic form created using HTML and CSS for understanding various types of input and other concepts